pbhowmic/partho-dev/blog/sessions.rst

 `'counter'` so the variable `counter` gets the default value 0 but from thereon, as long as the session is unexpired, the counter will keep incrementing.
-If, however, the session expires - just wait more than 30 secs between any two refreshes - you will see the counter reset to 0 because the older session gets marked as stale and is replaced by a fresh session whihc also means the value of the key `'counter'` associated with the old session is lost and the new session starts off like the old session: there is no value associated with the key `'counter'`.
+If, however, the session expires - just wait more than 30 secs between any two refreshes - you will see the counter reset to 0 because the older session gets marked as stale and is replaced by a fresh session which also means the value of the key `'counter'` associated with the old session is lost and the new session starts off like the older session did: there is no value associated with the key `'counter'`.